cmgoffena13/DE-Capstone-Portfolio-2/README.md

 - I would create an iceberg table to store the appends of the stream separately.
 The historical data could be very valuable since InfluxDB trims the data past 48 hours
 - Find a scalable way to setup alerts in Grafana to trigger if some stock prices go above or below a certain point
 - Work on observability around the pipeline due to so many failure points
+- Look into the Guardian Blogs and see how to filter them out.
+Looks the publication date is really the update date.
 ## Conclusion
 Developing a streaming solution is incredibly complex, but highly satisfying when it works.
 I learned a lot while debugging this project; Having little to no exposure of Kafka, Flink, InfluxDB, and Grafana forced me to really challenge myself to move the project forward.
 Overall I learned a ton.